decentraland/auth-server/README.md

 socket.emit('message', {
   type: 'submit-signature',
   payload: {
-    requestId: 'some request id (a random uuid)'
+    requestId: 'some request id (a random uuid)',
     signer: '0x... the address of the wallet that signed the message',
     signature: '0x.. the newly generated signature'
   }